muraronicola/Muraro-Nicola-Master-Thesis/README.md

 - `--calibration_mode`: Specifies the method for joining different calibration datasets.
 Options include `concat`, `random_sample`, `prototype`, `most_different`, `prototype_iou`, `most_different_iou`, `prototype_st`, and `most_different_st`.
 Default is `concat`.

 ---

+## Notebook used for the analysis of the results

+Not all nobooks are functional since they need all the data points gathered during the experiments.
+The data was not fully uploaded to the repository due to its size.
+Still, the notebooks are already executed and the results are shown within each file.

+---
 ## Main References